 An attribute value for Postal Address will be typically composed of selected attributes from the MHS Unformatted Postal O/R Address version 1 according to CCITT Rec.
 F.401 and limited to 6 lines of 30 characters each, including a Postal Country Name.
-Normally the information contained in such an address could include an addressee's name, street address, city, state or province, postal code and possibly a Post Office Box number depending on the specific requirements of the named object.
+Normally the information contained in such an address could include an addresses's name, street address, city, state or province, postal code and possibly a Post Office Box number depending on the specific requirements of the named object.

 postalAddress ATTRIBUTE ::= {

 WITH SYNTAX PostalAddress

-EQUALITY MATCHING RULE caselgnoreListMatch
+EQUALITY MATCHING RULE caseIgnoreListMatch

 SUBSTRINGS MATCHING RULE caseIgnoreListSubstringsMatch

 ID id-at-postalAddress }

-• •

-PostalAddress ::= SEQUENCE SIZE(1..ub-postal-line) OF DirectoryString {ub-postal-string} collectivePostalAddress ATTRIBUTE ::= { SUBTYPE OF postalAddress COLLECTIVE TRUE ID id-at-collectivePostalAddress }
+PostalAddress ::= SEQUENCE SIZE(1..MAX) OF UnboundedDirectoryString postalAddress TRUE id-at-collectivePostalAddress }